Why subscribe?

 Record-breaking expenditure of public funds

-This decade, the Australian government will spend an unprecedented A$270 billion on a huge arms build-up.
-This expenditure is on top of the annual defence budget and will see Australia spend a total of A$575 billion in the defence portfolio in the decade to 2030.
+In coming decades, the Australian government is spending unprecedented amounts on a huge arms build-up, including via the controversial AUKUS pact.
+This expenditure is on top of a steadily increasing annual defence budget that now exceeds $55 billion a year.
 This secretive industry is awash in cash like never before.

 Subscribe, and support greater transparency

-Undue Influence relies almost entirely on the financial support of our readers.
-By selecting a paid subscription you will support our work to bring this information to public attention.
+Undue Influence relies on the financial support of our readers.
+By selecting a paid subscription you will directly support our work bringing this information to public attention.